Sanglorian/orcus/Orcus Rulebook - current.md

 ### Wisdom Checks

-The GM might call for a Wisdom check when you try to accomplish tasks that require perceptiveness and intuition, that do not fall under the Dungeoneering, Heal, Insight and Perception skills.
+The GM might call for a Wisdom check when you try to accomplish tasks that require perceptiveness and intuition, that do not fall under the Dungeoneering, Heal, Insight, and Perception skills.
 An example could be getting a gut feeling about what course of action to follow.

 ### Skill Checks

-Dungeoneering, Heal, Insight and Perception skill checks add your Wisdom modifier.
+Dungeoneering, Heal, Insight, and Perception skill checks add your Wisdom modifier.

 ### Attack Rolls and Damage